saikiran40cs/SeleniumRuby/README.md

 # SeleniumRuby

-This is to check selenium with ruby
+This is to test selenium with ruby language

+For more detailed information on the Ruby with selenium check the Wiki page